-The NSW Government is reforming the NSW strata and community scheme laws to ensure the laws are operating as efficiently and effectively as possible.
+The NSW Government is reforming NSW strata and community schemes laws.

-A position paper has been prepared outlining the Government’s proposed strata title law reforms.
-The reforms seek to ensure that the laws provide flexibility, transparency and accountability with strong consumer protections but without imposing unnecessary red tape.
+A Position Paper has been published outlining the Government’s proposed community scheme law reforms.
+The reforms mirror many of the proposed changes to strata scheme laws, seeking to ensure that the laws provide flexibility, transparency and accountability with strong consumer protections but without imposing unnecessary red tape.

 Get a free copy of Adobe Acrobat Reader so you can access PDF versions of our information.